jaols/PSJumpStart/ReadMe.md

 v 2.0.0

-- DFP files are no longer supported.
-Only JSON files may be used.
+- `DFP` files are no longer supported.
+Only `JSON` files may be used.
-- Major rewrite removing most usage of $CallerInvocation (root script $MyInvocation environment)
+- Removed usage of `$CallerInvocation` in `Get-SettingsFiles` function (root script `$MyInvocation` environment)
-- Msg is now an alias for Write-Message
+- `Msg` is now an alias for `Write-Message`
-- New functions for named environment json configurations
+- New functions for named environment in `.json` files
-- Some Format.ps1xml included in module (script local Format folder will override)
+- Some `*Format.ps1xml` files included in module (script local `Format` folder will override)
-- First template in place for as a starting point for function scripts to use in localLib folders
+- First template in place for as a starting point for function scripts to use in `localLib` folders
+- Improved function loading in `.psm1` file with verbose printout for each function location
+- Improved `Get-ModuleHelp` function with object list output and support for `Format-*` commands

 ### History